Yes you can be romantic on a budget. Here are some ideas for affordable romantic things and cheap dates that are thoughtful and creative.

 You don’t have to have a posh dinner

 If you want to go out for dinner with someone there are cheaper places.
 It doesn’t have to be posh to be romantic – a choose a nice cosy Maccy Ds, KFC or pizza place (other restaurants are available).
 If you’re both short on cash talk about splitting the bill before hand.
-Or avoid going out for ‘dinner’ at all.
+Or avoid going out for ‘dinner’ at all (better option in my view).
 You could make dinner, or have a romantic picnic in a nice spot.

 Share a pizza, or a candlelit fried chicken dinner …

 Sharing a pizza or a tub of ice cream sitting next to each other on a sofa or in your bedroom (if your parents allow that kind of thing).
 Even fried chicken dinners can be romantic if you put your mind to it.
 Sharing.
 Licking each other’s fingers.
 Feeding each other chips.
 Dim the lights, light a candle, put some nice tunes on ….

 Can you recommend cheap alternatives to a posh dinner?